- The parishes to whose metrical records I am still trying to arrange research access are:

 - Jerome - St. Mary Russian Orthodox;

 - West Brownsville - Holy Resurrection Russian Orthodox.

-- There are six more parish cemeteries, and a few smaller cemeteries, I plan to photograph:
+- There are five more parish cemeteries, and a few other smaller cemeteries, I plan to photograph:

 - McKeesport - St. Nicholas Byzantine Catholic;